tpbnick/docs/docs/py-functions.md

 	formatted_name = get_formatted_name(f_name, l_name)
 	print(f"\nHello, {formatted_name}!")
 ```
 We add a message that informs the user how to quit, and then we break out of the loop if the user enters the quit value at either prompt.
-Now the program will continue greeting people until someone enters `'q'` for either name:
+Now the program will continue greeting people until someone enters `#!py 'q'` for either name:
 ```
 Please tell me your name:
 (enter 'q' at any time to quit)